Average-OSS/winterarc-life/README.md

 ## What is it?
 WinterArc.Life is place for community of huslters, builders, and anyone who wants to achieve a certain goal.
 The purpose for this repository is that any developer like  junior developer or a fresher can have a live platform where they can contribute any feature which will be shown in real world.
-Whether you're a junior developer or a fresher, this is your chance to upskill by working on a production environment.
+Whether you're a junior developer or a fresher, this is your chance to upskill by working on a production environment to get ready for real world work.
 Got an idea? anything even small?
 Create a PR and  ship it!
 No judging, how dumb the code or idea is. just do it.

 ## How to use